oscar-lima/mobipick_labs_docker/README.md

 1. (optional) it could also be helpful to run another terminal inside a docker container to call ROS commands and test stuff, just run `./cmd.bash bash` to start one.

 ### Option 2: GUI Quick Start
-- Launch the GUI with `python gui.py`; the top row toggles (Roscore, Sim, Tables Demo, RViz, RQt, Scripts) now exec into the `workspace` container so everything shares the same filesystem state.
+- Launch the GUI with `python gui.py`; the top row toggles (Roscore, Sim, Tables Demo, RViz, RQt, Scripts) manage single instances.
 - Always start Roscore first—other toggles do it automatically but the master must stay up for everything else.
-- User scripts live in `./scripts/`; edit locally, then use the Scripts toggle to run/stop them inside the shared workspace container.
+- User scripts live in `./scripts/`; edit locally, then use the Scripts toggle to run/stop them inside `mobipick_cmd`.
-- The Sim/Tables/RViz/RQt toggles send output to their named tabs; use `Update Status` if you need to resync button state with running commands.
+- The Sim/Tables/RViz/RQt toggles send output to their named tabs; use `Update Status` if you need to resync button state with running containers.
+- Enable *master mirroring* in the GUI when you want new containers to clone a directory from an already running "master" container:
+  - Tick **Enable master mirroring** and pick any running container from the drop-down.
+  - Use **Browse…** to explore the container filesystem and choose the directory you want mirrored (defaults to `/root/catkin_ws`).
+  - Every container the GUI launches afterwards mounts a temporary snapshot of that directory so your edits inside the master are replicated for new sessions.

 ## Shutdown
-To stop everything call `docker compose stop workspace` (and optionally `docker compose down` for the other services) or simply run `./clean.bash`.
+To stop everything call `docker compose down`.